 My wife Ellen is being treated for lymphoma cancer for the second time in her life.
-She was cured in 1988 of lymphoma, but now she has it back again.
+She was cured in 1988 of lymphoma, but now she has lymphoma again, this time in the abdomen area.
 However everything is easier and better this time.
-She only had to have chemotherapy every 3 weeks!
+She only had to have chemotherapy ONCE every 3 weeks!

 Here is what the participants had to say about the Griefshare session this year led by Lyn Chaffert who is a pro having done this about 6 or 7 years now.